JakBaranowski/JakBaranowski/README.md

 📛 Hi, I’m Jakub Baranowski.

-👔 I'm a Senior QA Engineer @GOG.com.
+👔 I'm a Senior QA Engineer @GOG.com, where I mostly work with Python and Selenium.

 ✨ In my spare time I like to tinker with game development/modding and web development.

-🧩 I enjoy solving problems no matter what they are, and because of that I'm always learning something new.
+🌱 Lately, I've been learning:

-🌱 Lately, I've been working with Blender and Godot.
+  🎮 Blender, Godot and GDScript for game development, 🕸  GoLang, Docker, Kubernetes for web development.

 📫 You can reach me via email *jbaranowski (at) rubberduckling.dev*.